MarximusMaximus/batteries-forking-included/README.md

 - `activate.sh` - Activates conda environment for project.
 - `run.sh` - Runs command within conda environment for project.
 (Will try default command if first arg is not a path to an executable file.)
 - Python File Preamble - Automatically activates conda env when attempting to run python script directly.
-- `conda-bootstrapper-update.sh` - Updates stub files within your project to latest versions
+- `bfi-update.sh` - Updates stub files within your project to latest versions
 - `post-bootstrap.sh` - Any additional commands to run after main environment setup provided by conda, pip, or poetry.

 Additional Files: